-We have 2 on-going treatment areas.
-One in the San Jose / Monte Sereno area with two flies found the end of September 2015 and the second infestation area was declared in the Milpitas / San Jose area the with two flies found the end of August and September.
+There were two other treatment areas.
+The first infestation was in San Jose / Monte Sereno area and the second infestation was declared in the Milpitas / San Jose area.
 These infestations were the third and fourth eradication areas declared for OFF this year!
 (See attached maps of the areas down below.)
 As a result of these fly finds, the Secretary of Agriculture issued an emergency proclamation for each area authorizing an eradication project.
 The San Jose / Monte Sereno area began treatments on October 1, 2015 and the Milpitas / San Jose area began treatments on October 10, 2015.
 These two treatment areas have been completed.

 The area surrounding the fly finds are treated using the "male attractant" technique.
 This technique uses ground-based, spot applications of minute amounts of insecticide and feeding attractant lure.
 The treatment is applied as small, dollar-sized spots on inanimate objects such as street trees and utility poles approximately 8 feet off the ground.
 The male fruit flies are attracted to these spots because of the lure, and die from feeding on the mixture.
 The treatments are applied at heights that are typically inaccessible and cause minimal disruption to the public.

 We have unfortunately been invaded by this pest several times over the past decade.
 Thankfully, the California Department of Food and Agriculture (CDFA) was able to successfully eradicate OFF each time in the past using the male attractant technique.